 1.1) Installing Java

-To run the GUI-Verification Tool (GVT) you will need to install Java and set up the proper path variables on your machine.
-We built the GVT using Java to help facilitate the tool working across different Operating Systems and computing environments.
+To run the Video Capture Tool (VCT) you will need to install Java and set up the proper path variables on your machine.
+We built the VCT using Java to help facilitate the tool working across different Operating Systems and computing environments.
 Installing Java is a relatively simple procedure, just follow one of the guides below if you need to install it.

 Installation Guide for Windows: http://docs.oracle.com/javase/7/docs/webnotes/install/windows/jdk-installation-windows.html